mainsail-crew/docs/docs/crowsnest/configuration/crowsnest-section.md

 !!! note
     Once configured, consider setting `log_level` to `quiet` to minimize disk usage.

-## delete_log
+## rollover_on_start

 Default: `false`

-If set to `true`, the existing log file will be deleted every time Crowsnest restarts.
+If set to `true`, the existing log file will be cleared every time Crowsnest restarts up to 5 times.
+Before clearing the log, it will create a backup up to 5 times.
-This can help diagnose issues, as the log will contain only information from the latest restart.
+This can help diagnose issues, as the log will contain only information from the latest restart and a backup of old executions still exist for reference.

 ```ini
 delete_log: true